Genivia/ugrep/README.md

 - Pattern `^$` does not match empty lines, because `find()` does not permit empty matches.
 - Back-references are not supported.
+- There are reported cases where lazy quantifiers misbehave, best to avoid them unless the patterns are simple.

 Pattern syntax
 --------------